-As approved by its Investment Committee, the Society has in recent years, including 2020 and 2019, appropriated for distribution approximately four-point seven five percent (4.75%) of its endowment fund's year-end fair value over the prior three (3) years through the preceding year-end and adjusted for significant new gifts to the endowment.
+As approved by its Investment Committee, the Society has in recent years, including 2021 and 2020, appropriated for distribution between four-point five percent (4.50%) and four-point seven-five percent (4.75%) of its endowment fund's year-end fair value over the prior three (3) years through the preceding year-end and adjusted for significant new gifts to the endowment.
 In establishing this policy, the Society considered the long-term expected return on its endowment.
 Accordingly, over the long term, the Society expects the current spending policy to allow its endowment to grow at the total return less the spending policy.
 This is consistent with the Society's objective to maintain the purchasing power of the endowment assets held in perpetuity, or for a specified term, as well as to provide additional real growth through new gifts and investment return.